EB1811/dev-articles/ZustandStore.md

     }))
 );
 ```
-Now we can visually see everything stored, and look through the store’s timeline, which is pretty cool.
+Now we can visually see everything stored, and look through the store’s timeline, which is very cool and useful.

 ### Immer + Typescript.
-Immer is another great package that makes reducing nested structures easy.
+[Immer](https://github.com/immerjs/immer) is another great package that makes reducing nested structures easy.\
 We can create middleware to allow us to use immer easily.
-Here is a version that preserves property types.
+Here is a fully typed version.
 ```
 import create, { State, StateCreator } from "zustand";
 import produce, { Draft } from "immer";

 export type StoreType = {
     readonly planetNames: string[];
-    gettPlanetNames: () => Promise<void>;
+    getPlanetNames: () => Promise<void>;
+    setPlanetNames: (data: any) => void;
 };

 const immer =